-GParted is an incredibly popular and free partition editor available for Linux distros.
-It is undoubtedly one of the best partition managers for Linux out there.
-The user interface is very simple and gets the job done.
+GParted is a popular and free partition editor available for Linux distros.
+It’s undoubtedly one of the best partition managers for Linux out there.
+With it, you can create, resize and delete partitions on your hard drive.

 Launch GParted and enter the root password (your password, in most cases) when asked.
 It will take a few seconds to load up all the necessary information about the mounted or unmounted disks and partitions.

 Select the disk you want to partition from the drop-down menu in the top-right.

 If you see a lock icon next to a disk partition, the partition is currently mounted and cannot be resized, deleted, or anything else.
 To unmount it, right-click on it and select “Unmount.”
 The lock should then disappear, allowing you to modify the partition.

 However, if you see an error like “Couldn’t unmount … target is busy,” it might be because it’s a live partition that your OS is installed on.
 Of course, this won’t be a problem with a Live USB.